+The standard requires lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less, or the underlying asset is of low value.
 It will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
+The accounting for lessors will not significantly change.